encse/rubik-dos/README.md

 ```
 - npm run build:     creates a rubik.zip file in the public folder.
-- npm run dosbox:    opens dosbox with Borland C and Norton Commander installed.
+- npm run dosbox:    opens Dosbox with Borland C++ and Norton Commander installed.
 ```

 To build rubik.exe:
 ```
-- start dosbox
+- start Dosbox
-- start the IDE with "BC" in c:\
+- start the IDE with "BC" in C:\
-- open RUBIK.PRJ
+- open C:\RUBIK\RUBIK.PRJ
 - build with F9
 ```

 You need to exit the IDE and run the .exe from the BIN directory.

-**Whatever** is in the src directory , it doesn't reflect the author's view of professional software development.
-It's more like a junior's desperate effort of creating something moderately complicated.
+**Whatever** is in the src directory, it doesn't reflect the author's view of professional software development.
+It's more like a junior's desperate effort to create something moderately complicated.

 Hey, all of us had to start somewhere...

-**Copyright** I know that I shouldn't... but the whole devenv is checked in next to the source code.
-How on Earth am I supposed to find the Borland C++ compiler 10 years from now, and the same for Norton Commander...
+**Copyright** I know that I shouldn't... but the whole devenv is checked in with the source code.
+Afterall: how on Earth am I supposed to find the Borland C++ compiler 10 years from now, and the same for Norton Commander...